mirkoklukas/nbxom/README.md

 - `pip install nbx`

 #### Get a singulartiy image
 You'll need an image that has the package installed (there are ways around that, but I am keeping it simple at the moment).
-Here's the one I use most of the time:
+Here's how you can build an image:

 ```
 module load openmind/singularity/3.2.0